patrickbucher/factorizer/article/article.md

 `Stopwatch.timed/1` function.
 The rows denote the implementations discussed above; the columns denote the amount of numbers tested.
 The benchmarks have been executed on a AMD Ryzen 5 PRO 3400GE CPU (four cores, eight threads).
-The results are not proper benchmarks, but should give a rough idea on the relative performance of those implementations:
+The results are not proper benchmarks, but should give a rough idea about the relative performance of those implementations:

 | Implementation/$n$ |    $1$ |   $10$ |  $100$ |
 |--------------------|-------:|-------:|-------:|